 - the more people we have, the more impact we have when we try to raise awareness of

 circadian disorders with other organizations, the press, the medical community, and the public.

 Together we have a voice!

-people experiencing symptoms of these disorders, and to their families.
+Our brochure is geared to the general public, to introduce DSPD (DSPS) and Non-24 to people experiencing symptoms of these disorders, and to their families.

 web display version shows the brochure panels in easy-to-read order.
 The print versions are meant to be printed out on both sides of a sheet of paper, then folded in thirds, creating a brochure.
 (In the print version, the panels will appear out of order on-screen.)

 We have posted documents describing DSPD (DSPS) and Non-24, in an easy to read Question-and-Answer format.